3nethz/ballerina-pipelines-connector/ballerina/Package.md

 [//]: # "TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details."

+[HubSpot](https://www.hubspot.com/our-story) is an customer platform with all the software, integrations, and resources users need to connect thier marketing, sales, and customer service.

+The `ballerinax/hubspot.crm.pipelines` package offers APIs to connect and interact with [HubSpot API for CRM Pipelines](https://developers.hubspot.com/docs/reference/api/crm/pipelines#pipelines) endpoints, specifically based on [HubSpot CRM Pipelines API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Pipelines/Rollouts/145896/v3/pipelines.json).

+Using this API, users can create and manage deal and ticket pipelines.
+Pipelines enable users to track the status or progress of deals and tickets, such as closing deals and opening support tickets.

 ## Setup guide

 [//]: # "TODO: Add detailed steps to obtain credentials and configure the module."